ishristov/nodejs-examples/05-node-todo-api/README.md

 In order to read/write todos you have to create a new user or login with an already created user.

+All available commands are listed below and can be fired with `curl`, however it's much easier to use [Postman](https://www.getpostman.com/) and import the workspace from `/postman/Backup.postman_dump.json`.
+It contains a collection with all of the commands, Heroku and Local environment and environment variables.

 ### Create a new user
 ```
 curl https://fast-hamlet-63347.herokuapp.com/users \